 If a student becomes ill or if something else prohibits the student from completing course materials on time, he or she will be asked to have someone corroborate his or her reason(s) for submitting late materials (i.e. a doctor's note).
-Students should communicate their plans well ahead of time with the professor.
+Students should communicate their plans well ahead of time with me.

-No matter the situation, the professor does not accept late work for homework assignments, in-class activities, or in-class writing assignments; however, your professor is not heartless.
+Typically, I do not accept late work for homework assignments, in-class activities, or in-class writing assignments; however, I am not heartless.
 (Truly.)

 Life happens.
 With the exception of middle draft submissions (peer reviews), everyone gets two free passes - no shame.
-Print each one1 and fill it out and submit it before or on the day the assignment is due.
-After each "late pass" is used, your professor will not accept tardy submissions of any kind.
+Print each one and fill it out and submit it before or on the day the assignment is due.
+After each "late pass" is used, I will not accept late submissions of any kind.
 Tip: Save your coupons for big assignments.

-Finally, do not email late work to your professor.
+Finally, do not email late work to me.
 Instead, upload your work to the class portal (always).